 When a fuel injector goes bad often a car will still run but have problems starting, It will run very rough and often shows an engine warning light.
 An OBD2 scanner is best to diagnose this fault.
 Low pressure in a fuel rail can be caused by a leak, faulty injector, or bad fuel pump.

 I have seen people remove each injector and crank the car over.
 This will squirt some fuel out of the injector.
 Be careful doing this as petrol gas is very flammable.
 Replace the fuel injector if it is faulty or blocked.
 You can also try a fuel injector cleaner which will flush out build-up inside the fuel injector.

 Fuses only fail if there is a high current draw often down to earth.
 Usually, this is caused by a failure in the wire insulation or water that has gotten into the electrical component somehow.

 The only way to check the fuse is to pull the fuse out of the fuse block and test and inspect each fuse.
 Use a multimeter set on Ohms to read the resistance.
 Good fuses will read close to 0 ohms whereas a blown fuse will be an open circuit or many megaohms.
 The see-through window on each fuse is a guide if you don’t have access to a multimeter.

 There may be a few locations for your fuse blocks, often they are found in the engine bay and down underneath the steering wheel.

-Car fuel pump not working or blocked filter
+The car fuel pump not working or a blocked fuel filter

 Part of a regular service is to replace the fuel filter.
 The fuel filter replacement interval is around 20,000 to 30,000 miles or every 2 years whichever comes first.
 This is dependent on your car’s make and model.